kieran-mackle/AutoTrader/content/_posts/2025-12-06-comparing-strengths.md

 Now we have two dictionaries (one for the quote currencies and one for the base currencies) containing the RSI.

+Strength of EUR, in relation to each of the other currencies.

 ```py
 >>> quote_currencies['EUR'].tail(5)